Aniruddha-Deb/quant-prep/README.md

 Inspired by [Jerry Qin](https://jerryqin.com), I decided to log my quant preparation as well.
 I've been going about it in an unstructured, indisciplined way so far, but have made progress (at the expense of other things), and thought that keeping a log of what I've accomplished should be helpful

+**UPDATE May 2025**: This is 3 years old at this point and sporadically updated - there may be better guides out there.

 ## Books

 1. **Xinfeng Zhou** - Quant Finance Interviews, aka the little green book.
 Amazing book.
 Especially the brainteasers and Probability section.
 Must do